azurecitadel/azurecitadel/content/terraform/fundamentals/09-import.md

 Importing resources is a little messy, but is a useful skill to have as a Terraform admin.

 It can be a useful way to add in the config for complex resources.
 For example, the documentation for Azure Application Gateway is difficult to decipher given the range of options and possible configuration.
 You may find it simpler to provision the resource using the portal and then import the config.

+The good news is that Microsoft employees have released a preview of Azure Terrafy ([aztfy](https://github.com/azure/aztfy)) as per this [blog post](https://techcommunity.microsoft.com/t5/azure-tools-blog/announcing-azure-terrafy-and-azapi-terraform-provider-previews/ba-p/3270937).

 In the next lab we will destroy the config and tidy up.